zeromq/netmq/docs/poller.md

 Building on this example.
-What we can now do is to remove the <code>ResponseSocket</code> from the <code>Poller</code> once we see the 1st message, which should mean that we no longer recieve any messages on the removed <code>ResponseSocket</code>.
-We will stick with the same example code, but this time we have added a <code>Poller.RemoveSocket(..)</code> in the <code>rep.ReceiveReady</code> event handler code.
+What we can now do is to remove the `ResponseSocket` from the `Poller` once we see the 1st message, which should mean that we no longer recieve any messages on the removed `ResponseSocket`.
+We will stick with the same example code, but this time we have added a `Poller.RemoveSocket(..)` in the `rep.ReceiveReady` event handler code.

 Here is the new modified code